paspring/paspring.github.io/_posts/2025-01-17-creating-sharepoint-lists-programmatically-with-python.md

 We'll divide the workflow into these steps:

-1. **Authenticate with SharePoint**: Connect to the SharePoint site using credentials.
-2. **Create the SharePoint List**: Programmatically create a list with a specific template.
+1. **Create the SharePoint List**: Programmatically create a list with a specific template.
-3. **Add Columns to the List**: Configure and add columns dynamically using a dictionary.
+2. **Add Columns to the List**: Configure and add columns dynamically using a dictionary.
-4. **Rename an Existing List**: Update the title of an existing SharePoint list programmatically.
+3. **Rename an Existing List**: Update the title of an existing SharePoint list programmatically.
-5. **Combine the Steps**: Orchestrate the entire process into a clean, reusable workflow.
+4. **Combine the Steps**: Orchestrate the entire process into a clean, reusable workflow.

 ---